 Fairlife Milk is a brand of ultra-filtered milk that boasts higher protein and lower sugar content than regular milk.
 It is a product of Fairlife LLC, a subsidiary of The Coca-Cola Company.

-The product is available in 52-ounce and 14-ounce bottles and the following varieties at grocery stores:
+Fairlife milk is available in 52-ounce and 14-ounce bottles and the following varieties at grocery stores:

 According to the nutrition label, Fairlife milk provides around 30% of the daily recommended (daily value) calcium intake per serving.
-It is also fortified with vitamins A and D and contains lactase, making it lactose-free and suitable for people who are lactose intolerant.
+It is also fortified with vitamins A and D and contains lactase, making it lactose-free and suitable for people who are lactose intolerant

-Fairlife Milk Ingredients
+Fairlife Ingredients

 All Fairlife Milk products contain ultra-filtered milk that is either whole, reduced fat, or non-fat.
 They also contain lactase enzymes, essential nutrients, and vitamins.
 There are no organic versions of Fairlife milk.